mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/animations/README.md

 ## AnimatedBuilder

 The `AnimatedBuilder` widget in Flutter is used to animate the properties of a child widget.
 The AnimatedBuilder widget provides a builder callback function that is called on every frame of the animation.
 The builder callback function provides the current animation value as an argument, which can be used to update the child widget.

+## Clippers

+A `Clipper` is a class that defines a custom clip region for a widget.
+A Clipper is used with the `CustomClipper` widget.
+The CustomClipper widget is used to clip the child of a widget using a custom clipper.
+The CustomClipper widget is used to clip the child of a widget using a custom clipper.
+The CustomClipper widget is used to clip the child of a widget using a custom clipper.

+## CustomClipper

+The `CustomClipper` widget in Flutter is used to clip the child of a widget using a custom clipper.
+The CustomClipper widget is used to clip the child of a widget using a custom clipper.
+The CustomClipper widget is used to clip the child of a widget using a custom clipper.

+## ClipPath

+The `ClipPath` widget in Flutter is used to clip the child of a widget using a custom path.
+The ClipPath widget is used to clip the child of a widget using a custom path.
+The ClipPath widget is used to clip the child of a widget using a custom path.

+## Curves

+A `Curve` is a class that defines a mapping from a 0.0 to 1.0 interval to a 0.0 to 1.0 interval.
+Curves are used by the `Animation` objects to provide a non-linear mapping of the input interval to the output interval.

+## Chained Animations

+The `AnimationController` class provides a `forward()` method to start the animation, and a `reverse()` method to reverse the animation.
+The `forward()` method starts the animation from the beginning, and the `reverse()` method starts the animation from the end.
+The `forward()` and `reverse()` methods are asynchronous, and they return a `Future` that completes when the animation completes.
+The `forward()` and `reverse()` methods can be called multiple times, and each time the animation starts from the beginning or the end, respectively.

+## TickerAnimationMixin

+The `TickerAnimationMixin` class is a mixin that provides a `Ticker` and an `AnimationController` to a `State` object.
+The `Ticker` is used to call `setState()` whenever a frame is rendered.
+The `AnimationController` is used to generate a `Ticker` that is used to drive the `Animation` objects.